baintonw/Minesweeper/README.md

 # Minesweeper
 Welcome to MySweeper!
-This is for my Heroku deployment.
+A loving recreation of a classic Windows game.